 Understanding Motivation and Rewards.
 Computational support mechanisms are necessary prerequisites, but not sufficient conditions to motivate people to become part of a "design culture."
 People must be motivated and rewarded for investing time and effort to become knowledgeable enough to act as designers.
-These rewards may range from feeling in control, being able to solve or contribute to the solution of a problem, fulfillment of a passion to master a tool in greater depth, making an ego-satisfying contribution to a group, and/or being a good citizen within a community [Grudin, 1994].
-Motivation is in turn contingent on the nature of the individual's competencies (e.g., intellectual, economic, physiological) and needs (e.g., the need to learn, socialize, or work), driving the ways in which systems are used: This is therefore central to open systems design since change and evolution takes place through use.
+These rewards may range from feeling in control (i.e., independent from "high-tech scribes"), being able to solve or contribute to the solution of a problem, fulfillment of a passion to master a tool in greater depth, making a ego-satisfying contribution to a group, and/or contributing good citizenship to a community [Grudin, 1994].

 Summary of Challenging Problems for the Future of Human-Computer Interaction.
-The challenges identified above should be integrated into future HCl agendas.
-These challenges are opportunities to develop innovative information technologies to support collaborative design and learning in domains characterized by complex problems by providing a basis for understanding how and why to:
+We have identified seven challenges that should be integrated into future HCI agendas.
+These agendas need to include the development of innovative information technologies to support collaborative design and learning in domains characterized by complex problems-in particular, they should include a basis for understanding how and why to:

-- · support distributed cognition in order to transcend the individual human mind, - exploit the symmetry of ignorance by constructing shared understanding, - utilize externalizations to extend our cognitive abilities, - introduce and support the notion of informed participation because access, although necessary, is not sufficient, - move beyond closed systems to support open, evolving contexts of complex design problems, and - understand the motivations and rewards necessary to engage people in a design culture.
+- support distributed cognition in order to transcend the individual human mind, - exploit the symmetry of ignorance by construction shared understanding, - utilize externalizations to extend our cognitive abilities, - contextualize information to avoid information overload and to increase opportunities for learning on demand, - introduce and support the notion of informed participation because access, although necessary, is not sufficient, - move beyond closed systems to support open, evolving contexts of complex design problems, and - understanding motivation and rewards necessary to engage people in a design culture.

 These challenges shift future development away from the computer as the focal point toward efforts that improve our understanding of the human, social, and cultural systems that create the context for use [Greenbaum & Kyng, 1991].
-This vision and its conceptual understanding have guided us in the development behind an integrated environment for learning and design in which users discover and frame problems and construct new visions.
+This vision and its conceptual understanding have guided us in the development behind the Envisionment and Discovery Collaboratory, an integrated environment for learning and design in which users discover and frame problems and construct new visions.